jelix/gandi-v5/README.md

 Requirements
 -------------

-You must have PHP 7.1+.
+Minimum version of PHP is 7.2.5.

 Api key
 -------